lennertVanSever/tiktok-ai/README.md

 The scope of this demo app is only academic.
 Some improvements could be made to make the app smoother:

-* Currently the app will only start to load the new videos when the user has reached the end of the videos.
+- Currently, the app will only start to load the new videos when the user has reached the end of the videos.
 This is suboptimal in an infinite scrolling experience like TikTok.
 The system should already load in new videos once the user is getting closer to the end so that there is a constant stream.
-* The similarity matrix is calculated on run time which is unecessary.
+- The similarity matrix is calculated on run time which is unnecessary.
 It could be pre-calculated to make the algorithm faster.
 This optimization can probably reduce the load time by more than 90%.
-* Removing statistics, now there is some logging and a statistics page for research purpose.
-Not necessary but it will unlikely impact performance
+- Removing statistics, now there is some logging and a statistics page for research purpose.
+Not necessary but it will unlikely impact performance.

 ## Tech Stack

 - Frontend: HTML, CSS and Vanilla Javascript.
 Only library used is [Swiper](https://swiperjs.com/).
 - Backend: Python.
-Libraries used are Flask and Request
+Libraries used are Flask and Request.

 This app does not have a database to store data, the backend is also redundant since everything could have been run directly from the frontend.
 We decided to use a backend since we could write it in Python, a language used in this Postgraduate.

 ## Demo Conclusion

 The TikTok demo app highlights how the TikTok algorithm works.
-In it's simpliest form, it is not complicated.
+In its simplest form, it is not complicated.
 There is no black box and everything can be explained.
 However, this app is unfit for production.
 It should rely on user content and user data.
 It doesn't take benefit of social data.

 ## Sources

-* ChatGPT conversation to create first version of the frontend: [Chat History](https://chat.openai.com/share/4ef4acad-5c27-4adb-964f-f5b59861cfba)
+- ChatGPT conversation to create the first version of the frontend: [Chat History](https://chat.openai.com/share/4ef4acad-5c27-4adb-964f-f5b59861cfba)
-* Vertical video source for frontend: [Pexels.com](https://www.pexels.com/search/videos/vertical/)
+- Vertical video source for frontend: [Pexels.com](https://www.pexels.com/search/videos/vertical/)
-* Second ChatGPT conversation to create improved version of the frontend: [Chat History](https://chat.openai.com/share/f2c7408c-272c-4f83-bbf7-0d1de0fb6609)
+- Second ChatGPT conversation to create an improved version of the frontend: [Chat History](https://chat.openai.com/share/f2c7408c-272c-4f83-bbf7-0d1de0fb6609)
-* Third ChatGPT conversation to implement backend algorithm: [Chat History](https://chat.openai.com/share/cbb38538-bbc3-40e2-b0cf-9d5c83938000)
+- Third ChatGPT conversation to implement backend algorithm: [Chat History](https://chat.openai.com/share/cbb38538-bbc3-40e2-b0cf-9d5c83938000)
-* Fourth ChatGPT conversation to implement the stats, unfortunately it got lost by sending a huge message
+- Fourth ChatGPT conversation to implement the stats, unfortunately, it got lost by sending a huge message